GluuFederation/flex/admin-ui/docs/recipes.md

 `order` controls sidebar position.
 Run `npm start` and confirm the sidebar entry resolves.

 > [!IMPORTANT]
-> Don't refactor `plugins/PluginMenuResolver.ts`, `PluginReducersResolver.ts`, `PluginSagasResolver.ts`, or `plugins/internal/loadPluginMetadata.ts`.
+> Don't refactor `plugins/PluginMenuResolver.ts`, `PluginReducersResolver.ts`, `PluginListenersResolver.ts`, or `plugins/internal/loadPluginMetadata.ts`.
 The metadata loader uses Vite's `import.meta.glob` to enumerate every plugin's `plugin-metadata.ts` eagerly; the three resolvers feed off it.
 Restructuring any of them breaks HMR and / or the plugin registration order.

 ## Call the Config API